 - Community Health Specialist

 Other responsibilities entail planning community programs that require research, data collection and analysis.
-A Community Health Care Specialist also gains resources throughout the community by collaborating with stakeholders, elected officials, and their patrons in their neighborhood.
-These types of jobs can be found at the county city building, Planned Parenthood, organizations like the American Diabetes Association, American Cancer Society, American Breast Cancer Foundation and many more.
+A Community Health Care Specialist also gains resources by collaborating with the community’s stakeholders, elected officials and neighborhood patrons.
+These types of jobs can be found at the county and city level, or organizations such asPlanned Parenthood, the American Diabetes Association, American Cancer Society, and American Breast Cancer Foundation to name a few.

 - Health and Wellness Educator

-Find Your Niche with FNU
+Find Your Niche at FNU

-If you’re ready to get started, don’t delay!
+If you’re ready to get started, don’t delay.
 Call us today to speak to a counselor and begin the enrollment process.
-Make the first steps in getting your college education.
+Take the first steps towards your college education.
 Apply to FNU today to secure your education and improve your future